The stability of propagating plane inertial waves in rotating fluids: Floquet stability analysis of an inertial wave

 We note a few additional properties of the Floquet diagrams that we have observed numerically.
-The diagrams all appear symmetric across the $\beta=0$ axis, despite no obvious symmetry for $\alpha\rightarrow-\alpha$ in the Floquet system \ref{eq:FloquetSystem_1}--\ref{eq:incomp_2}.
+The diagrams all appear symmetric across the $\beta=0$ axis for $\gamma=0$, despite no obvious symmetry for $\alpha\rightarrow-\alpha$ in the Floquet system \ref{eq:FloquetSystem_1}--\ref{eq:incomp_2}.
+However, this symmetry is broken by non-zero values of the Floquet parameter $\gamma\neq0$.
 We also find that the most unstable perturbations always have $\alpha=0$ and that the local maxima in $\sigma^{\max}/A'|\omega|$ on the $\beta-$axis are independent of the wave frequency, which we confirmed with extra numerical scans.
 The main effect of increasing the wave frequency is thus the increase in the growth rates of perturbations with finite $\alpha$, resulting in more isotropic ribbon patterns.
-Lastly, we note that the Floquet diagrams are unchanged when flipping the primary wave helicity $s\rightarrow-s$.
+Lastly, flipping the primary wave helicity $s\rightarrow-s$ does not change the Floquet diagrams.

 Next, we vary the primary wave amplitude $A'$.
 Figure \ref{fig:A_scan} shows Floquet stability diagrams for primary waves with amplitudes $A'=0.03,0.3,3.0$, all with the same frequency $\omega=\Omega$ (angle $\theta=60^\circ$) and helicity $s=1$.
 The main effect of moderately increasing the wave amplitude is the increased widths of the ribbons, as one can see by comparing panels (a) and (b) with $A'=0.03$ and $A'=0.3$, respectively.
 However, the predictions of the PSI break down at large amplitudes $A'\sim1$.
-This is evident in the case with $A'=3.0$ in panel (c), where the observed patterns no longer match the ribbons seen at low $A'$ and the fastest growing perturbations have horizontal wavenumbers $\alpha=0$, $\beta\approx 1$ that are comparable to those of the primary wave.
+This is evident in the case with $A'=3.0$ in panel (c), where the observed patterns no longer match the ribbons seen at low $A'$ and the fastest growing perturbations have horizontal wave vectors $\alpha=0$, $\beta\approx 1$ that are comparable to those of the primary wave.